Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Other constraints

 \subsection{Core-collapse supernova Bounds}

 In a core-collapse supernova (CCSN), the neutrino density is high enough to produce the ULSDM on-shell through $\bar{\nu}_\mu\to \nu_e + \phi^*$~\cite{Farzan:2002wx}.
 This can lead to additional cooling channels if $\phi$ escapes freely from the SN core, and lead to a reduction of the neutrino luminosity~\cite{Farzan:2002wx,Kachelriess:2000qc,Brune:2018sab}.
 To avoid shortening the observed duration of the SN1987A neutrino signal, such energy loss must be suppressed.
-This leads to an upper limit on the luminosity of the new particle~\cite{Raffelt:1996wa},
+A detailed calculation of the cooling rate yields~\cite{Farzan:2002wx} $ g_{\mu e} \lesssim 10^{-6}$, assuming that $\phi$ is weakly coupled enough to escape without thermalizing.
+If $\phi$ is trapped, this bound is relaxed, though more detailed SN simulations would be required to quantify the limit.
+Furthermore, such dynamic neutrino masses can also show up in the spectra of the diffuse supernova neutrino background~\cite{deGouvea:2022dtw,Perez-Gonzalez:2025qjh}.